holochain/docs-pages/src/pages/references/enable-holo.md

 ```
 :::

-Many hApps have just one DNA, so in this case you can just type: `todos`
+Many hApps have just one DNA, so in this case you can just type: `todos`.
 You should then see:

 ::: output-block
 ```text